adamddh/adamddh/README.md

 </br>
 <p>
 I'm a data science student who is passionate about data visualizations, data ethics, as well as data in/around electrical systems.
+I also have a deep passion for live audio and live event production technology.
 The repositories here are mostly me playing around with either python or R code for my own personal learning.
 When I'm not coding, you can find me discing, researching home theater, or on a ride on my penny board.</p>

 ### 💼 Where I Currently Work 💼